ai-models/.github/profile/README.md

 AI Models will be the most secure way to download and work with AI Models.
 We fit the role of 'pip' or 'npm' for AI models.

-Install a model once, use everywhere.
-Save huge amounts of disk space.
+- Install a model once, use everywhere.
+- Save huge amounts of disk space
-For developers, this means less code to manage for downloading and installing models.
+- For developers, less code to manage of downloading and installing models

 <p align='center'>
 <a href="https://aimodels.org"><strong>AIModels.org website</strong></a> -